aquafir/ACx/README.md

 *Not able to account for xp already spent on a skill.
 Doesn't try to get the last level for that reason (and to save server operators some grief)*

+*In testing there are some server error messages (e.g., player tried to raise skill beyond 350046134 experience) at the end of levels.
+Doesn't cause any harm besides the redtext and stops after.
+Haven't figured out why it's happening, based on the approach I used.*

 ### Spellbar Manager